November 4, 2020 - Updated December 5, 2022

 The PicoStrap Theme strips away all the unnecessary elements that WordPress adds to the <head> of the page, to shave off useless requests, and save some precious milliseconds of page load.
 Emojis, Gutenberg additional CSS...

-All bloat is removed, to make your site's HTML look like the super-succinct original Bootstrap starter HTML template (this one) - well actually, even better, as it drops jQuery too.
+All bloat is removed, to make your site's HTML look like the super-succinct original Bootstrap starter HTML template (this one).

 So your site's visual tweaks are not implemented adding tons of inline CSS code, as in most WordPress Themes, but are "baked" into your personalized Bootstrap build.